bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Sjors Provoost: 00:07:31

-No, and it turns out Something like this has happened in the past with PIV16 that introduced, back in 2012, that introduced `pay-to-script hash`.
+No, and it turns out something like this has happened in the past with BIP16, back in 2012, that introduced pay-to-script-hash.
 There was also one exception block.
 So there is precedent of having an exception block in the Bitcoin source code in this way.
 So the taproot would just have another exception block.